 IMPORTATION OF GOODS: LOCAL CHARGES

 Make sure to ask your agent to detail all the expenses involved in the process.
 In Nigeria for instance, there’s the Customs Duty, Storage charge, terminal handling charge, shipping company local charge, documentation charge, agency fee, etc. Ask what applies in your peculiar case.
 Note that all imports come with some form of peculiarity.
 Use credible agents and pay the full price.
-Vagmon Integrated Services is an expert Clearing Agent in the Nigeria space.
+Vagmon is an expert Clearing Agent in the Nigeria space.

 Research the process through before importation of goods.
 Engaging the Clearing Agent early in the importation process spares you of much heartache later.
 Do not make payment for items in hast.
 In my next article, I will treat a typical import to Nigeria from zero to finish.
 Remember to like and share this weblog.
+Finally, contact us today to do all things for you.